willstepp/writings/sanctum-kthadras/sk.notes.md

 *) 1500: entrance
 *) 1000: chase upside-down
 -) 1000: chase liquid solid
--) 1000: chase face and blood vessel man
+  -) falls through floor to basement, in morgue, it is dark, swimming through hallway -) goes through wall outside, swimming through the air, the town burning and surrounding land is burning, goes up -) passes through figure, re-enters main chamber, and finds solid ground again -) 1000: chase face and blood vessel man
+  -) is chased by a face down the hallway, everytime he looks it gets closer -) is attacked by figure with a shard of bone, he sees the figure, no body, instead a vascular system of blood vessels and a nervous system of nerves, the eyes wild and insane
 -) 500: reveal of albino bleeding out in the shed, escape, finding book in satchel